-- (a) If the client of an accountant is a bank then they should be reported here.
-However, if the client is a subsidiary company of the bank which is not conducting a regulated and supervised activity, this should not be reported. - (b) If the client of an accountant is a sole trader, who is Regulated and Supervised for AML/CFT/CPF purposes by the JFSC, then they should be reported here. - (c) If the client of an accountant is a company acting as a trustee and is Regulated and Supervised for AML/CFT/CPF purposes, then they should be reported here.
+- If the client of a law firm is a bank then they should be reported here.
+However, if the client is a subsidiary company of the bank which is not conducting a regulated and supervised activity, this should not be reported. - If the client of a law firm is a sole trader, who is Regulated and Supervised for AML/CFT/CPF purposes by the JFSC, then they should be reported here. - If the client of a law firm is a company acting as a trustee and is Regulated and Supervised for AML/CFT/CPF purposes, then they should be reported here.

-3.4.4 If an accountant does not have any clients which are Regulated and Supervised for AML/CFT/CPF purposes please do not leave the cells blank, please insert "0" in each blue box.
+3.4.4 If a law firm does not have any clients which are Regulated and Supervised for AML/CFT/CPF purposes please do not leave the cells blank, please insert "0" in each orange box.

-BB13 Number that are non-profit organizations
+AB13 Number that are non-profit organizations (NPOs)